Mochi-Moch1/learn_pytorch/README.md

 # learn_pytorch

-This is the record of learning pytorch.
+This is the record of learning Pytorch.